 - i.
 Penalty Hours (PH).
-PH rosters are published daily and sent to student MMI email accounts.
+PH rosters are announced on Monday, Wednesday, and Friday of each week by the c/CSM.
 Cadets who believe a report to be incorrect should speak with their TAC for verification.
-Upon verification, the TAC may refer the cadet to the reporter if an offense is in dispute.
-Cadets should speak (adjudicate) with the "reporter" (TAC or senior staff member who assigned the PH) as listed on the roster no later than (NLT) 24 hours after the offense was reported.
-Each Thursday the list will reflect which cadets are restricted to campus for the upcoming weekend.
+Each Friday the list will reflect which cadets are restricted to campus for the upcoming weekend.
 Cadets receiving PHs on a Friday will be held accountable beginning on Monday of the following week. - i.
 Restriction.
-Cadets are restricted to campus until PHs are served (marched or worked off).
+Cadets are restricted to campus until PHs are served.
 Mandatory PH marching will be conducted on Wednesday from 1500-1800, Friday from 1500-1800, and Saturday from 0800-1800.
-Unless engaged in other school functions (e.g., varsity athletics) or excused by the Commandant of Cadets (e.g., military drill), cadets are to report at 1500 on Wednesday, 1500 on Friday, and 0800 on Saturday and continue to do so until all hours are served.
-Cadets can choose whether to serve Study Hall hours or to march PHs when they have earned both.
-Restricted cadets will have formation on weekends.
-Cadets who do not satisfy PH and SH requirements risk being dismissed.
+Unless engaged in other school functions (e.g., varsity athletics games/matches) or excused by the Commandant of Cadets (e.g., military drill), cadets are to report at 1500 on Wednesday, 1500 on Friday, and 0800 on Saturday and continue to do so until all hours are served.
+Restricted cadets will have formation on weekdays when there is drive-out liberty and weekends.
+Cadets who do not satisfy PH requirements risk being dismissed.
 Additionally, graduating cadets will not be allowed to participate in the graduation ceremony if they have outstanding PHs.